notary/bem-priv-class/README.md

-# bem-priv-component
+# bem-priv-class

-Components for declare bemjson
+Class for declare block